OleksandrKucherenko/e-bash/README.md

 ### Logger

 Requirements:

-- [x] zero dependencies, pure BASH
+- [x] zero dependencies, pure BASH (optional: _colors.sh)
 - [x] prefix for all logger messages
 - [x] work in pipe mode (forward logs to the named pipe)
   - [x] write logs to pipe; single line or multiple lines in '|' pipe mode
   - [x] read logs from the named pipe and output to the console (or file).
-Required PID and log tag.
-  - [x] run logs to file/stream in background process mode
+  - [x] redirect logs to file/stream/pipe/tty
 - [x] support prefix for each log message
 - [x] listen to DEBUG environment variable for enabling/disabling logs
   - [x] enable/disable log by tag name or tag name prefix (support wildcards)
-- [ ] execute command with logging the command and it parameters first (ref: https://bpkg.sh/pkg/echo-eval)
+- [*] execute command with logging the command and it parameters first (ref: https://bpkg.sh/pkg/echo-eval)
+  - [x] can be easily self-made (ref: https://github.com/kj4ezj/echo-eval/blob/main/ee.sh)

 ```bash
 source ".scripts/_logger.sh"